 - Happens in Tasakeru quite often.

-- The Disney Aladdin episode "Web of Fear" had the Unkhbut wrap up Princess Jasmine and take her underground.
+- The Aladdin: The Series episode "Web of Fear" had the Unkhbut wrap up Princess Jasmine and take her underground.

 - Very briefly occurs in an episode of Totally Spies!, via a giant robot spider.